rossant/ipymd/README.md

     Hello world!
     ```

-The JSON `.ipymd` are removed out from the equation, and the conversion happens on-the-fly.
+The JSON `.ipynb` are removed from the equation, and the conversion happens on the fly.
 The IPython notebook becomes an interactive Markdown text editor!

-A drawback is that you loose metadata, prompt numbers, and images (for now).
+A drawback is that you lose metadata, prompt numbers, and images (for now).

 This is useful when you write technical documents, blog posts, books, etc.